We’ve all been there. Eyes bigger than our stomachs.

 - Preheat your oven to 400°F/200°C.

-- Sprinkle a few drops of water over each slice of naan bread or brush them with melted butter.
+- Sprinkle water over each slice of naan bread or brush them with melted butter.

 - Wrap the naan in foil (optional – skip this step if you prefer extra crispy naan).